hwheeler01/CompBio/github.md

    5bacf85..ba04d05  master -> master
 ```

-If you're a new GitHub user, you will be challenged for your GitHub username and password.
+If this is the first time you've used your account on this particular machine, you will be challenged for your GitHub username and password.
 Provide them!

 ### 6. Confirm the local change propagated to the GitHub remote